Exopy/exopy/docs/source/dev_guide/style_guide.rst

 All functions, classes and methods should have a docstring (even private methods).
 Ecpy use the `Numpy-style`_ docstrings which are human readable.

+As most classes inherits from Atom and must therefore declare explicitly their members, those should be documented using a comment above them starting by '#:'.
+This makes the code easier to read than using the 'Attributes' section in the docstring and is picked up by the API documentation generator.

 .. _Numpy-style: https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt